rodcsant/linux-iac-project-1/README.md

 # linux-iac-project-1
-Bash script for provisioning creating of users, folders and change permissions on Linux.
+Bash script for provisioning creation of directories, groups, users and change permissions on Linux.
 IaC project for DIO/Impulso DevOps AWS bootcamp.